Alliance Colony

 The Alliance Colony was a Jewish agricultural community that was founded on May 10, 1882, in Pittsgrove Township, in Salem County, New Jersey, United States.
 It was named after the Alliance Israélite Universelle of Paris and was funded by the Hebrew Emigrant Aid Society of New York and Philadelphia and The Baron De Hirsch Fund.
+In the early 1970s, the community's Jewish population reached a peak of 12, 000 residents.

 History

-Following the assassination of Tsar Alexander II, numerous pogroms targeting Russian Jews prompted many families to emigrate.
+Following the assassination of Tsar Alexander II, numerous pogroms targeting Russian Jews in Russia and the Pale of Settlement prompted many families to emigrate.
 Many began their lives in America in tenements on Manhattan's Lower East Side.
 As the numbers of Jewish people in America increased there was a strong desire to leave the confinement and crowded conditions in the cities.
 Some Jewish thinkers and community leaders proclaimed that recent Jewish immigrants ought "to become tillers of the soil and thus shake off the accusation that we were petty mercenaries living upon the toil of others."
 They settled in communities across the country, but many wished to continue living in predominately Jewish areas.
 These immigrants recognized that self-sufficiency would be paramount to their survival, which led them into agriculture.
-Alliance was founded by a core group of 43 settlers but many more followed and, by the end of the first summer, there were 60-70 families living in the colony.
+Alliance was founded by a core group of 43 Jewish families, but many more followed and, by the end of the first summer, there were 60-70 families living in the colony.
+The Jewish farmers sold their produce, such as strawberries and cranberries at produce markets in Philadelphia and New York City.
+The colony's first synagogue, Eben ha-Ezer, was dedicated in 1888.

+The sociological model of the colony and likewise all South Jersey Jewish farming colonies also sought out and encouraged non-Jews to settle in the colony.The model was described by Rabbi Moshe Davis as "the continuing quest of the Jewish people to find a more perfect union with lands and peoples of expanding freedom."

 The land that was settled consisted of 15 acre per family on farmland that needed to be cleared and farmed.
 The immigrant colony members had little knowledge of agriculture and had difficulty farming the sandy South Jersey soil but received training from their neighbors.
 The HIAS paid workers weekly during the period in which land was cleared.
 Initially, Alliance was also supported by local politicians who arranged for 1,000+ army tents for the community for shelter until permanent housing could be built.